Esmond Birnie: Background

 He was elected to the Northern Ireland Assembly in 1998.
 During the Assembly he was Chairman of the Assembly's Employment and Learning Committee.
 He retained his seat in 2003 but lost it in the 2007 elections.
 He was then employed as a special advisor to Employment and Learning Minister, Sir Reg Empey.

-He is now Chief Economist for PricewaterhouseCoopers in Northern Ireland.
+He was Chief Economist for PricewaterhouseCoopers in Northern Ireland from 2010 to 2016.
+Since 2016 he has been a Senior Economist at the University of Ulster.